In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is Maslow’s

 The specific form that these needs will take will of course vary greatly from person to person.
 In one individual it may take the form of the desire to be an ideal mother, in another it may be expressed athletically, and in still another it may be expressed in painting pictures or in inventions.

-Maslow identified fifteen characteristics of a self-actualized person, including the ability to tolerate uncertainty, self-acceptance, high levels of creativity, strong moral/ethical standards, and concern for human welfare.
+Maslow identified fifteen characteristics of a self-actualized person, including the ability to tolerate uncertainty, acceptance of the self and others, high levels of creativity, strong moral/ethical standards, and concern for human welfare.

 Maslow later described transcendence as “the very highest and most inclusive or holistic levels of human consciousness, behaving and relating, as ends rather than means, to oneself, to significant others, to human beings in general, to other species, to nature, and to the cosmos.”

 While various scholars have contested the validity of the hierarchy of needs, it’s still widely used; I first learned of it when I was in nursing school.
 I think part of the appeal is that intuitively it feels about right.
 Perhaps in a very literal sense, it’s not always accurate, but I think it still has a lot to offer in understanding human behaviour.

 I suspect that mental illness can affect our prioritization of needs in multiple ways.
 I wonder if depression may shift focus to lower-level needs, while mania may artificially shift attention to higher-level needs.
 Perhaps in PTSD, people may get stuck trying to meet safety needs.
 And maybe in borderline personality disorder, people have an impaired ability to meet love/belonging and esteem needs.
 It’s an interesting way of looking at the bigger picture of mental illness, even though it doesn’t capture the subtleties.

 Were you already familiar with Maslow’s hierarchy of needs?
 What are your thoughts?